albertvisser/ashe/readme.rst

 The editor also contains some HTML-specific functions like adding a dtd, link, image, video or audio element, list or table, and presents a simple preview alongside the tree.
-In the HTML menu there are also options for validating the html, and viewing the code in pretty-printed format.
+In the HTML menu there are options for adding specific constructs, validating the html, and viewing the code in pretty-printed format.